 Another thing to note is that our liver isn’t the only organ involved in dealing with alcohol.
 Our stomach, brain, and pancreas are also involved.
 And because of this, it’s important to remember that our bodies can metabolize 1 OUNCE of liquor per HOUR, but that is dependent on how quickly the two enzymes ADH and ALDH work.

 OUR BODIES CANNOT STORE ALCOHOL.

-I know that I already mentioned that, but it’s worth repeating.
+I know that has already been mentioned, but it’s worth repeating.
 When you drink alcohol at a faster rate than your liver can process it, it end ups in your bloodstream.
-Since the body cannot store or use alcohol, the liver prioritizes processing the alcohol over and above carbs and fats.
+Since the body cannot store or use alcohol, the liver prioritizes processing the alcohol before carbs and fats.
 Liver disease is caused, in part, by the resulting build-up of fat in the liver.
 At Stark we have a great supplement called “ultra liver aid” that aides your liver in processing alcohol.
 Just to be clear.
-It is NOT a fix or cure for excessive drinking and liver disease, but it is a preventive measure to help your liver when drinking alcohol.
+It is NOT a fix or cure for excessive drinking and liver disease, but it is a preventive measure to help support your liver when drinking alcohol.

 If we drink alcohol and gain weight, does that mean your metabolism is failing you?
 Very unlikely.
 Weight gain related to alcohol consumption comes as a result of general overconsumption linked to satiety (the feeling of being full).